 top of page

-What Is Easter?
-Exploring Traditions, Origins, Activities and Popular Gift Ideas
+Edublog - What Is Easter?
+Easter Traditions, Origins, Activities, and Gift Ideas

 Updated: 3 days ago

-Easter is a heartwarming holiday that is filled with joy, family gatherings, and a variety of exciting activities.
+Easter is a heartwarming holiday filled with joy, family gatherings, and a variety of exciting activities.
 This day marks the beginning of a season full of hope and new beginnings.

 When is Easter Celebrated?

 Easter is celebrated on a Sunday, but the actual date changes each year.
-It usually falls between March 22 and April 25, depending on the first full moon following the Spring Equinox.
-This method of calculating Easter ensures that the holiday is closely tied to the arrival of spring.
+It typically falls between March 22 and April 25.
+The holiday is calculated based on the first full moon following the Spring Equinox.
+This method links Easter closely to the arrival of spring.

 The Origins of Easter